YOGESHKUMARSAINI13/Detailed-Employee-Report-Analysis-PowerBI-/README.md

 # OYO_Hotel_Booking_Analysis-PowerBI-
  OYO_Hotel_Booking_Analysis-PowerBI

-Industry ContextThis project is related to the Hospitality Industry, where analyzing demand and supply in the market is crucial.
+**Industry Context ** This project is related to the Hospitality Industry, where analyzing demand and supply in the market is crucial.
 Understanding these factors helps the hotel industry improve services and gain a competitive advantage.
 The Hotel Booking Analysis Project focuses on examining various aspects such as:

 Booking trends